Module 1: Introduction to Inferential and Descriptive Statistics & Research Design

 3. Do not choose from the “Questions from Case Studies” section.

-4. Create a Quarto HTML document using the provided template and answer the questions.
+4. Create a Quarto PDF document using the provided template and answer the questions.
 This is an opportunity to practice your formatting and information presentation skills as many questions require varied approaches to response.

 1. For example, in the Module 1 Exercises dropbox you should upload a single document for Chapter 1 questions and responses, and your Chapter 6 questions and responses.